skies-io/skies-io.github.io/_posts/2016-01-05-Continuous-Integration.md

 ## Our stack

-We have decided to use BuildBot and Sonar.
+We have decided to use BuildBot and Sonar for our Continuous Integration platform.

 BuildBot executes our commands (unit tests, cppcheck, gcovr, valgrind, ...) after receiving an event from GitHub (with our hook) and pass the results to Sonar (through a script called "sonar-runner").

 Here are our configuration files for these tools:

 - BuildBot master settings: [master.cfg]({{ site.baseurl }}/assets/Continuous-Integration/BuildBot-Master-cfg.html)
-- "Sonar-runner" settings to send the reports to Sonar (through the Sonar plugin-CXX): [sonar-project.properties]({{ site.baseurl }}/assets/Continuous-Integration/Sonar-Project-Properties.html)
+- Sonar-runner settings to send the reports to Sonar (through the Sonar plugin-CXX): [sonar-project.properties]({{ site.baseurl }}/assets/Continuous-Integration/Sonar-Project-Properties.html)

 Although the configuration of BuildBot is not intuitive, it is one of the tool with the fewest constraints.
-Here is what the architecture looks like :
+Here is what the architecture looks like:

 {% include image.html img="assets/Continuous-Integration/Conclusion-CI-Schema.png" caption="CI schema" %}

-## What's next ?
+## What's next?

 For now, this stack meets our needs.
 We are going to closely monitor the build time and the failure rates of our builds and see if BuildBot's performances are up to the task.